 In which way will the creative industries or individual actors be supported by the state, given that such support is crucial to young people?

 The first step, which is also the most important, has already been taken, and that is that the state has finally recognised the Creative Industries as an industrial sector of its own, including recognition of its potential to contribute to both the country’s social and its economic growth.
-According to their very nature, the creative industries are cross-sectoral, encompassing multiple areas of government administration, from economy, to culture, to trade to tourism.
+According to their very nature, the creative industries are cross-sectoral, encompassing multiple areas of government administration, from the economy to culture, to trade to tourism.
 That’s why it’s very good that the initiative for supporting the creative industries comes right from the centre of government, from the Prime Minister.
 It is really ideal to coordinate everything from there.

 So as well as traditional support to culture and art, the state has now initiated systemic support for those areas that are based on the creative economy, on cultural and creative outputs that stimulate economic growth.
 The state will now support this sector through multiple systematic measures, including legal and regulatory reforms, but also via numerous new activities and projects that should ensure the improved functioning of the sector, as well as the promotion of the sector and the country in global markets.